 —2) The Oregon Fan base was shocked by Mr. Fischer’s 5,000 word White Paper announcing Oregon’s New Defense in the Summer of 2010, and out-scooping the sports media of the entire state.

-—4) Was startled to learn how this site helped coaches win games, and in some cases, championships.
-So many heartwarming stories below…
+—4) Was startled to learn how FishDuck helped coaches win games, and in some cases, win championships.
+So many heartwarming stories across the globe from coaches.

-—5) Began Analysis articles, in addition to the videos numbering over 400 in the Oregon Analysis Library that help coaches and players to this day.
+—5) FishDuck began Analysis articles, in addition to the instructional videos numbering over 400 in the Oregon Analysis Library that help coaches and players to this day.

 —6) Featured in the Wall Street Journal as a source and was quoted, along with being featured in the Washington Post on two occasions.